Kyojuro141/contact-management-system/README.md

-# contact-management-system
+# Contact-management-system

-A C++ terminal app to add, search, edit, and delete contacts stored in a file.
-Built with: C++ (OOP, File I/O)
+A simple C++ terminal-based application to manage contacts.
+You can add, search, update, and delete contact records stored in a file.